sonugupta1234/Infigonfutures/README.md

 ### Description

-IndiaMart Project basically deals with different types of products like clothing,jewellery etc.
+IndiaMart Project basically deals with different types of products like clothing,jewellery,electronics items in purchasing..

 ### This is a Solo Project completed in 2 days..